basham/swit-workshop-writing/slides.md

 - **Paragraph spacing:** 250% or more
 - **Text alignment:** Not justified

+Notes:
+To improve layout, aim for line length that is about 80 characters or less.
+Be generous with line spacing, setting it to about 150%.
+Set paragraph spacing greater than line spacing, about 250%.
+In general, default to left-aligned text for English content and don't use justified text on the web.

 ## Don't cut off or overlap text

 - [SC 1.4.12](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing) (Level AA)
 - Adapt content to user-defined layout settings

+Notes:
+Don't cut off or overlap text.
+Again this can also happen when you are zooming and pinching in.
+It can also happen when some users have different defaults for their styles in the browser.